nickl-/term-hyperlinks/README.md

 Exactly a year ago, now... @egmontkob published a paper [Hyperlinks_in_Terminal_Emulators.md](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) and everyone thought this was a great idea.
-What he invisioned was to utilize the OSC - Operating System Command escape sequence (OSC 8) to enable the definition of hypertext link descriptors and for the first time since OSC 0 (changing the terminal window title) everyone seems to be in agreement and  on board with its implimentation.
+What he invisioned was to utilize the OSC - Operating System Command escape sequence (OSC 8) to enable the definition of hypertext link descriptors and for the first time since OSC 0 (changing the terminal window title) everyone seems to be in agreement and  on board with its implementation.
-The OSC ansi category has been notoriously uncooperative with many bright ideas and implimentations, from clipboard access to command execution (could be thumbsucking need references), seldom finding widespread adaptation.
+The OSC ansi category has been notoriously uncooperative with many bright ideas and implementations, from clipboard access to command execution (could be thumbsucking need references), seldom finding widespread adaptation.
 Great work everyone. job well done!

-The defenition utilizes 2 OSC escape sequences to produce a link descriptor, one for the url definiton and the other to mark the close  which leaves the title unescaped and thus non breaking in legacy compliant implimentations which should ignore the uncommon specification as de facto:
+The defenition utilizes 2 OSC escape sequences to produce a link descriptor, one for the url definiton and the other to mark the close  which leaves the title unescaped and thus non breaking in legacy compliant implementations which should ignore the uncommon specification as de facto:

     OSC 8 ; params ; url ST # 1st OSC opens anchor, specifies url